 It’s a pain point felt by many small business owners.
 With an ever-growing to do list, how can you get everything done without staying in the office until gone midnight?
 It can sometimes feel like the days are flying by with little time to get everything done.
-A recent research study found that small business owners in the UK work an average of 2,366 hours per year compared to 1,950 for an average UK employee1.
+One research study found that small business owners in the UK work an average of 2,366 hours per year compared to 1,950 for an average UK employee1.

 While you can’t make the days any longer, there are ways that you could make your workday more efficient.